Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band structure: Conclusion

+Since the above analysis is strongly affected by finite size effects \cite{Xu}, it will be interesting to include them by repeating our calculations for graphene nanoribbons.
+To summarize, our analysis of low energy transport near the Dirac point, provides many relevant results for graphene electronics \cite{Castro2, Geimstatus}.

-\acknowledgments We thank Prof. C. W. J Beenakker, Subhro Bhattacharjee and M. Barbier for helpful comments.
-One of us (SG) also thanks Prof. R Moessner for his kind hospitality at MPIPKS Dresden, where a part of this work has been carried out.
-The authors acknowledge financial support from the IRD unit, IIT Delhi.
+\acknowledgments We thank Prof. C. W. J Beenakker, S. Bhattacharjee and M. Barbier for helpful comments.
+SG also thanks Prof. R Moessner for his kind hospitality at MPIPKS Dresden, where this work was carried out partly.
+We acknowledge financial support by the IRD Unit, IIT Delhi and by DST, Ministry of Science and Technology.